-The ubiquitous detection of an externally-forced fingerprint is due to several factors.
-First, the structure of the water vapor fingerprint is governed by very basic physics, and is highly similar in all 12 of our sensitivity tests (Fig. 5).
-Second, the fingerprint is characterized by spatially-coherent water vapor increases, while the dominant noise modes in the model control runs are ENSO-like in structure, and do not show coherent water vapor increases over the entire global ocean (Fig. S2, SI).
-Although the structural details of the dominant noise mode differ from model to model (Fig. S3, SI), the dissimilarity of the water vapor fingerprint and the leading noise patterns does not.
+fingerprint is governed by very basic physics and is highly similar in all 12 of our sensitivity tests (Fig. 5).
+Second, the fingerprint is characterized by spatially coherent water vapor increases, whereas the dominant noise modes in the model control runs are ENSO-like in structure and do not show coherent water vapor increases over the entire global ocean (Fig. S2 in SI Appendix).
+Although the structural details of the dominant noise mode differ from model to model (Fig. S3 in SI Appendix), the dissimilarity of the water vapor fingerprint and the leading noise patterns does not.
 This dissimilarity is the main explanation for the robustness of our D&A results.

 The water vapor feedback mechanism is of primary importance in determining the sensitivity of the climate system to external forcing (31, 32).
-Since our fingerprint estimates are robust across models and relatively insensitive to the model quality metrics calculated here, the contribution of water vapor feedback to projected future climate changes may be similarly insensitive to model skill.10
+Because our fingerprint estimates are robust across models and relatively insensitive to the model quality metrics calculated here, the contribution of water vapor feedback to projected future climate changes may be similarly insensitive to model skill.§§

-Our study also demonstrates that it is not easy to make an unambiguous iden-10We note, however, that upper tropospheric water vapor is a key component of the water vapor feedback.
-Our skill measures address only total column water vapor, which is dominated by water vapor in the lower troposphere.
-Metrics focusing on model performance in simulating the presentday vertical distribution of water vapor may yield stronger relationships between model skill and the component of climate change projections arising from water vapor feedback. tification of "superior" models, even for a very specific application.
-Model performance assessments are sensitive to the choice of climate variables, analysis regions and timescales, the physical properties of the fields being compared, the comparison metrics, the way in which individual metrics are normalized and combined, and the ranking approaches (see SI Text).
+Our study also demonstrates that it is not easy to make an unambiguous identification of "superior" models, even for a very specific application.
+Model performance assessments are sensitive to the choice of climate variables, analysis regions and timescales, the physical properties of the fields being compared, the comparison metrics, the way in which individual metrics are normalized and combined, and the ranking approaches (see SI Appendix).
 There is considerable subjectivity in all of these choices.
 Different sets of choices would yield different model rankings.